This apple crisp recipe is the best fall dessert! Sliced apples in cinnamon sugar topped with a crumbly, oat topping baked until golden brown.

 How to Make Apple Crisp

-Make the apple filling.
+Preheat the oven to 350°F (180ºC).
 Add the apples to a large bowl.
-In a small bowl combine the granulated sugar, 2 tablespoons of flour and ground cinnamon together.
-Pour the sugar mixture over the apples and toss until all the slices are evenly coated.
+Add apples to a large bowl.
+Pour the granulated sugar, 2 tablespoons (16g) of flour and cinnamon over the apples and toss until all the slices are evenly coated.

 Tips and Tricks for This Recipe